Tim Morehouse: College

-Morehouse attended Brandeis University, where he was ranked in the top 10 of the NCAA's Division I men's sabre in each of his final three years at the school (ranked tenth in 1998, sixth in 1999 and fourth in 2000).
+Morehouse attended Brandeis University, where he was ranked in the top 10 of the NCAA's Division I men's sabre in each of his final three years at the school (ranked tenth in 1998, sixth in 1999, and fourth in 2000).
 He was honored as an NCAA All-American in each of those years.
 He was voted by coaches and athletes as NCAA men's sabre fencer of the year in 2000.
 Morehouse led Brandeis to be ranked tenth among all Division I schools in 2000.

 Olympics

-Morehouse was a member of the U. S. Olympic team in 2004, 2008, and 2012.
+Morehouse was a member of the U.S. Olympic team in 2004, 2008, and 2012.

 Morehouse was selected as a reserve on the U.S. Fencing Team at the 2004 Summer Olympics in Athens, after mounting a comeback and defeating Ahmed Yilla at the U.S. Fencing National Championship in Atlanta, where he competed as part of Fencers Club.
 As a replacement, Morehouse was ineligible for individual competition but could participate as a substitute in team competition.
 Morehouse was ranked 16th in the world in 2007.

-Morehouse competed in men's team sabre at the 2008 Summer Olympics in Beijing, and won the Silver Medal.
+Morehouse competed in men's team sabre at the 2008 Summer Olympics in Beijing, and he won a silver medal in saber, the highest finish anyone on the U.S. fencing team had ever won in saber.

 In the 2012 London Olympic Games, he competed in both the team and individual events.
 In individual men's saber, he lost in the quarterfinals to Diego Occhiuzzi of Italy, who went on to win silver.
 In the men's team sabre event Morehouse was one of two fencers from the Beijing Olympics still on the team, the other being James Williams.
 The team eventually came in 8th.

 Service and philanthropy

 After graduating from college, Morehouse taught underprivileged students while working with Teach For America, teaching 7th grade at Intermediate School 90 in Washington Heights, Manhattan while he coached the fencing team at his alma mater, Riverdale Country School.
 He has worked at the organization's offices in New York City while he trained for the Olympics.

-In 2010 Fast Company named him one of the most influential alumni of Teach For America.
+After the 2004 Olympic Games, he started teaching students in the East Bronx, again through Teach for America.
+In 2010, Fast Company named him one of the most influential alumni of Teach For America.

-He also supports various non-profits and is an Athlete Ambassador for Right to Play, an organization working with volunteers and partners to use sport and play to enhance child development in areas of disadvantage.
-In 2011, Morehouse founded Fencing in the Schools – a non-profit program dedicated to bringing the sport of fencing to under-served communities throughout the country.
+He also supports various nonprofit organizations and is an Athlete Ambassador for Right to Play, an organization working with volunteers and partners to use sport and play to enhance child development in areas of disadvantage.
+In 2011, Morehouse founded Fencing in the Schools, a nonprofit program dedicated to bringing the sport of fencing to underserved communities throughout the United States.
+As of 2018, about 35 New York City high schoolers fence through Fencing in the Schools.